Ranjan3440/ToDo-App/README.md

 2. Move to the todo-app directory:

     cd todo-app
+    cd backend

-3. Install the dependencies:
+4. Install the dependencies:

     npm install
-    npm install express mongoose dotenv cors nodemon npm install swagger-jsdoc swagger-ui-express
+    npm install express mongoose dotenv cors nodemon

-4. Create a `.env` file in the root of the project and add your MongoDB URI:
+5. Create a `.env` file in the root of the project and add your MongoDB URI:

     PORT=5000
     MONGO_URI=your_mongo_uri_here